What is an FHA Loan?

 The Federal Housing Administration (FHA) is a self-funded government agency that insures the loan extended and provided by an FHA Loan approved lender, against future default by the borrower.
 The FHA does not originate the loan, they insure the loan in the form of a Mortgage Insurance Premium (MIP) via upfront and monthly fees, respectively.

 There are different types of FHA loans, the 203b home loan being the most commonly used and understood FHA mortgage loan program.
-This type of loan is for people looking to buy a single family residence, either new or existing, one-to-four family home, in both urban and rural areas.
-The most common misconception about FHA 203b loans are it was designed for First Time Home Buyers.
+This type of loan is for people looking to buy a single-family residence, either new or existing, one-to-four family home, in both urban and rural areas.
+The most common misconception about FHA 203b loans is it was designed for First Time Home Buyers.
 While it is true that most first time home buyers prefer to get an FHA loan, FHA loans historically allowed lower income buyers to purchase a home that they would not otherwise be able to afford and qualify for.
 FHA 203b Loans can be used to either purchase a home or refinance an existing mortgage.

 Benefits of FHA 203b HomeLoan: